Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - Stone guardian from now on has build shortcut

 SEAS:
  - New buildings textures for jungle setting added
  - Seas scorpion HP during the build procces reduced to 7000
  - Seas scorpion skulls during the build process reduced to 250
  - Taslow machine now correctly appears when Taslow reaches tier 4 instead of incorrectly requiring him to be tier 5
  - Fixed bug when unupgraded bunker were showing alarm sign when the enemy unit was nearby
  - MGwalker from now on has build shortcut
  - Mobile suit 2 hidden passive abilities are from now on work correctly and requiring an upgrades to be invented in garage, similiar like for dragon clan archer multishot
+ - Added reactor core for steelwork

 AI:
  - You can ask AI player for help by writing "help" or "Help" in the dm or allies chat